31 min read

 Summary

-The defence requires three things: restrict script execution for standard users, train people to recognise these specific lures, and build detection rules for the execution patterns.
+Three controls matter most, and they work in layers.
+Restrict script execution for standard users.
+Train people to question the flow when a familiar workflow takes an unusual turn, not just to recognise specific tools or commands.
+Build detection rules for the execution patterns.
 If you have not done all three, you are exposed to the most common initial access technique currently observed.

-For a broader view of how social engineering techniques like ClickFix fit into the current threat landscape, see our AI Security Threats guide.
-For more on the infostealers that ClickFix commonly delivers, see our breakdown of what infostealers are and how they work.
+For broader context, see our AI Security Threats guide and our breakdown of what infostealers are and how they work.

 ClickFix campaigns evolve weekly.
 Subscribers get practical analysis when new variants emerge, plus weekly security insights.
 No sales pitches, no fluff.